ray-project/ray/doc/source/serve/autoscaling-guide.md

 * **`target_num_ongoing_requests_per_replica`** is the average number of ongoing requests per replica that the Serve autoscaler will try to ensure.
 Set this to a reasonable number (for example, 5) and adjust it based on your request processing length (the longer the requests, the smaller this number should be) as well as your latency objective (the shorter you want your latency to be, the smaller this number should be).
 * **`max_concurrent_queries`** (not in autoscaling config) is the maximum number of ongoing requests allowed for a replica.
 Set this to a value ~20-50% greater than `target_num_ongoing_requests_per_replica`.
 Note this is not part of the autoscaling config since it is relevant to all deployments, but it is important to set it relative to the target value if autoscaling is turned on for your deployment.
 * **`min_replicas`** is the minimum number of replicas for the deployment.
 Set this to 0 if there are long periods of no traffic and some extra tail latency during upscale is acceptable.
-Otherwise, set this to what you think you need for low-traffic.
+Otherwise, set this to what you think you need for low traffic.
 * **`max_replicas`** is the minimum number of replicas for the deployment.
 Set this to ~20% higher than what you think you need for peak traffic.

 An example deployment config with autoscaling configured would be: